ABMI-Kevin/ndpc/docs/02-methods.md

 ### Voice notes

-Voice notes serve as an effective tool for capturing spatial and temporal information on each recording.
-It is not essential that users follow a specific speaking order, but a voice note must include at a mininum:
+Voice notes serve as an effective tool for capturing spatial and temporal information for each recording.
+At the beginning of any digital point count, the observer speaks a designated set of information in order for programs to standardize the recording to include a spatial and temporal component.

+It is not essential to follow a specific speaking order, but a voice note must include at a mininum:

 - Observer's name
 - [Location](#locations) name